suzoagba/-forum-advanced-features/README.md

 If you log in via Google or GitHub and a user is already registered by the same email, the previously registered username will be used.
 Otherwise, the username will be based on your email.

+### Advanced Features

+Users are notified (page 'Notifications') when their posts are:
+- liked/disliked (also comments)
+- commented

+At page 'My Activity' the user can track their own activity:
+- Shows the user created posts
+- Shows where the user left a like or a dislike
+- Shows where and what the user has been commenting.
+For this, the comment will have to be shown, as well as the post commented

+The user can Edit/Remove their posts and comments.

 ### Docker

 For the forum project Docker is used.